IEC 60904-9:2020 Standard for Solar Simulators

 This American standard was eventually followed by standards in the rest of the world, such as the International Electrotechnical Commission (IEC)’s 60904-9 in 1995, which is part of a broader set of requirements for photovoltaic testing.
 The point of all this background is to emphasize that, from their creation, solar simulators have been intimately linked to the development and testing of photovoltaic devices.

 Knowing how intimately solar simulators are linked to photovoltaics research, it should then come as no surprise that, with our newfound understanding and expansion of photovoltaic capabilities, come new requirements for how to better test them.
-The advances of photovoltaic technology are part of the reason for the updated requirements in IEC 60904-9.
+The advances in photovoltaic technology are part of the reason for the updated requirements in IEC 60904-9.

-Photovoltaic Developments Driving These Changes
+Photovoltaic Developments Driving the IEC 60904-9:2020 Changes

 Therefore, as researchers expand the range of the light they can capture from the sun, the solar simulators have to be able to produce those same ranges of the spectrum.